 - Imagify.
-They have a friendly team and they are the same guys behind WP Rocket, so optimization is their domain.
+They have a friendly team and they are the same guys behind WP Rocket.
 It worked perfectly on my install, it is also extremely simple.
 However, it does not work yet with WP/LR Sync.

 - CDN77.
 The best CDN for me currently.
 It is amazingly fast, the system is very neat and easy to install.
 I am currently using it for my websites Haikyo and Offbeat Japan.

 - CloudFlare.
 If you are looking for a free alternative, then have a look at it.
 If you are looking for performance, the services above are better, but you can still use CloudFlare for security purposes (it has a lot of features).

 - Fastly.
 If you are looking for the best performance possible, and if you have a technical team and quite a lot of money, then you might be interested in it.
 Their speed is the most impressive.